 This question is really asking what the mission and purpose of your business is.
 What is the “why” behind your business?
 What in your business brings you the most satisfaction?
 (Hint: your answer should not be “making money.”)

-If you work in the luxury tourism industry, perhaps your answer to the question is, “We are satisfied when we know our client had the trip they dreamed of and no detail went overlooked.”
+For lifestyle and travel brands, perhaps your answer to the question is, “We are satisfied when we know our client had the trip they dreamed of and no detail went overlooked.”

 Whom do we serve?